konraddj/Electric-Petrol-Network-Design/README.md

      - Deploy the WAN solution, including FortiGate firewalls, IPsec VPNs, and OSPF routing.
      - Perform performance and integration tests to ensure network reliability and security.
    - **Outcome:** A fully operational WAN network connecting all sites with secure and reliable connectivity.
+3. **Additional Recommendations**
+   - **Tasks:**
+     - Implement regular security audits to ensure ongoing compliance with PCI DSS requirements and to minimize the risk of data security breaches.
+This will help to maintain adherence to security standards, ensure that payment processing meets legal requirements, and protect customer privacy.
+   - **Outcome:** Enhanced protection and resilience of the network infrastructure, further strengthening its security and reliability.

 ## Conclusion

 The project delivers a comprehensive network solution for Electric-Petrol, integrating FortiGate firewalls to enhance security and ensure reliable, scalable connectivity across multiple sites.

-Additionally, it is recommended to implement further security and risk management measures to strengthen the overall network infrastructure.
-This includes:
-- **PCI DSS Compliance:** Implementing measures for secure payment processing to meet industry standards.
-This applies to all network infrastructure elements, including servers, routers, cables, firewalls, etc.
-- **Regular Security Audits:** Conduct regular security audits to ensure ongoing compliance with PCI DSS requirements and to minimize the risk of data security breaches.
-Adhering to security standards is crucial to ensure that payment processing complies with legal requirements and to protect customer privacy.

-These additional measures will provide enhanced protection and resilience, further ensuring the security and reliability of the network infrastructure.